fivetran/dbt_pinterest/README.md

 ## Opinionated Decisions
 In creating this package, which is meant for a wide range of use cases, we had to take opinionated stances on a few different questions we came across during development.
 We've consolidated significant choices we made in the [DECISIONLOG.md](https://github.com/fivetran/dbt_pinterest/blob/main/DECISIONLOG.md), and will continue to update as the package evolves.
 We are always open to and encourage feedback on these choices, and the package in general.

-## Contributions
+### Contributions
 A small team of analytics engineers at Fivetran develops these dbt packages.
-However, the packages are made better by community contributions!
+However, the packages are made better by community contributions.

 We highly encourage and welcome contributions to this package.
-Check out [this dbt Discourse article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package!
+Check out [this dbt Discourse article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

+#### Contributors
+We thank [everyone](https://github.com/fivetran/dbt_pinterest/graphs/contributors) who has taken the time to contribute.
+Each PR, bug report, and feature request has made this package better and is truly appreciated.

+A special thank you to [Seer Interactive](https://www.seerinteractive.com/?utm_campaign=Fivetran%20%7C%20Models&utm_source=Fivetran&utm_medium=Fivetran%20Documentation), who we closely collaborated with to introduce native conversion support to our Ad packages.

 # 🏪 Are there any resources available?
 - If you have questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_pinterest/issues/new/choose) section to find the right avenue of support for you.